 Different battery makers may call their device damage policies by different names, and the exact terms may differ from one maker to another and may change over time.
 Some of the policies may have special requirements, so it may be important to contact the battery manufacturer without delay if you discover battery leak damage.
 And do not discard the flashlight or the batteries before finding out whether the battery manufacturer requires you to submit them as proof of claim.

-You should communicate with the battery manufacturer before you send them the damaged flashlight, and should confirm exactly what their device damage claim eligibility requirements and procedures are.
+You should communicate with the battery manufacturer before you send them the damaged flashlight and should confirm exactly what their device damage claim eligibility requirements and procedures are.

-Information can typically be found on the battery manufacturer’s website, and/or on its retail packaging for batteries, and/or via a customer-service phone number appearing on its website or retail package.
+Information can typically be found on the battery manufacturer’s website, and/or on its retail packaging for batteries, and/or via a customer-service phone number appearing on its website or the retail package.

-For your convenience we provide the following website links and contact numbers through which you can get more information concerning battery-leak-damage policies and procedures of various battery manufacturers.
+For your convenience, we provide the following website links and contact numbers through which you can get more information concerning battery-leak-damage policies and procedures of various battery manufacturers.